 The typical freelance career, illustrated, would probably look like a wave.
 It has "crests", where you have more than enough work to keep you going, and "troughs", where you have little, if any, work on your plate.

-During the "trough" times — or "famine periods", if you will — you have to be extra careful since it’s when you’re most vulnerable to being upset, desperate, and ready to take on any job, no matter how degrading the work and/or the pay, as long as you can get by.
+During the "trough" times — or "famine periods", if you will — you have to be extra careful since it’s when you’re most vulnerable to being upset, desperate, and ready to take on any job, no matter how degrading the work and/or the pay.
 But you know what?
 There are better ways to deal with "troughs" than settling for the low-hanging fruit.

 1. Pitch Guest Posts to Websites in Your Niche

 Do you have any skills, knowledge, or experience that the Average Joe can’t easily learn/fake?
 Use these to your advantage by pitching article ideas to websites that align with your interests and expertise.